Restoration Recovery outpatient addiction treatment logo

 Frequently asked questions

 For most people with opioid or alcohol use disorder, yes.
 Outpatient MAT at Restoration Recovery is built for patients who can keep living their lives — working, parenting, managing a household — while getting treatment.
-You come in for a 60-to-120-minute first visit, leave with a prescription if clinically appropriate, and most follow-ups are 15 to 30 minutes.
+You come in for a 2-to-3-hour first visit, leave with a same-day prescription, and most follow-ups are 30 to 45 minutes.
 Outpatient is the largest and most-evidence-backed lane of addiction care in the country.
 A 5-minute phone call at 423-498-2000 will tell you whether it's the right fit for your situation.

 In most cases, no. For opioid use disorder, you should be in early withdrawal before your first Suboxone dose — your provider will explain exactly what to expect.
 If your clinical picture calls for medically-supervised withdrawal first, your provider will tell you and help you find the right path in.

 Most patients are seen within the same week at our Cleveland clinic.
 The clinic runs Tuesday and Thursday, 9:00 am to 4:30 pm.
 Call 423-498-2000 or request an appointment online.
-Many patients begin Suboxone on their first visit after a 60 to 120 minute evaluation.
+Many patients begin Suboxone on their first visit after a 2-to-3-hour evaluation.
 Sublocade injections are ordered during the first visit and administered at a follow-up.

 We accept TennCare (BlueCare is a major Bradley County MCO), Medicaid, BlueCross BlueShield of Tennessee, Cigna, Aetna, Ambetter, UnitedHealthcare, Tricare, and most major commercial plans.
 Most patients pay little to nothing out of pocket for MAT.
 Verify your coverage or call us before your first visit.